jugglingdev/forms/README.md

 Since `<fieldsest>` does not support flexbox (at the time of this tutorial), floats was used.

-*Select Elements (Dropdown Menus)*
+Next up is dropdown menus.
+Instead of using `<input>` plus `type`, they are coded with `<select>` plus an `id` and `name`.
+They also have a matching `<label>` with a `for` element.
+The difference here is that the dropdown has `<option>` elements as children, each with a unique `value` like in the T-Shirt Size dropdown from this tutorial.

+After dropdowns comes textareas, which are pretty straightforward.
+The main thing to note with them is that `<textarea>` needs a closing tag.
+Any default text that will go in the text box is put between the `<textarea>` tags.

+Coming up second-to-last is checkboxes.
+Though checkboxes are similar to radio buttons, they do not require a `<fieldset>`.
+In this tutorial, I wrapped the `<input>` element for the checkbox and the `<span>` element for the text in `<label>` tags to make it easier to match the final layout.

+Finally, there's the submit button.
+It uses a `<button>` tag and is pretty neat because it validates the `<input>` elements and submit it to the `action` URL where the backend server would take it from here.

 ### Continued development

 The `<input>` element can also take attributes such as `required`, `minlength`, `maxlength`, and `pattern`.
 I see some nice overlap with cybersecurity here in terms of validating identity and creating passwords.
-These would be good to practice with down the road.
+These would be good to practice down the road.

 Another topic I'm curious about is custom radio button CSS.
 I remember learning about custom list item types, so I'm curious how similar they are to each other.

+When working with dropdowns, the tutorial mentioned the challenges regarding styling dropdowns.
+It's recommended to use Bootstrap Dropdowns or jQuery Selectmenus, both of which I'd like to look into for future projects.

+Probably the biggest area for development regarding forms is in at submission.
+There's a lot more going on in the backend that I'd like to explore such as using `action` to send the data to a backend URL and using AJAX queries to submit the form while staying on the same page.

 ### Useful resources

 - [MDN Input](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input) - This covers the different input types and attributes.
-- [Example resource 2](https://www.example.com) - This is an amazing article which helped me finally understand XYZ.
-I'd recommend it to anyone still learning this concept.
+- [MDN Advanced Form Styling](https://developer.mozilla.org/en-US/docs/Learn/Forms/Advanced_form_styling#Dealing_with_the_select_nightmare) - CSS styling for difficult elements such as dropdown menus.
+- [JavaScript Bootstrap](https://getbootstrap.com/docs/3.4/javascript/) - Recommended for styling dropdown menus.
+- [jQuery Selectmenu](https://jqueryui.com/selectmenu/#default) - Another option for styling dropdown menus.

 ## Author